zhadley/zhadley.github.io/_pages/about.md

 ORCID: https://orcid.org/0000-0001-6525-7884

-I am a member of the American Political Science Association (APSA), the International Political Science Association (IPSA), the Peace Science Society (International), and the Harvard Clubs of France.
+I am a member of the American Political Science Association (APSA), the International Political Science Association (IPSA), the Peace Science Society (International), and the Harvard Club of France.